Skip to main content

 The Challenge

 Professional athletes are financial outliers.
-Careers are short, peak earnings are concentrated into a handful of years, income is often multi-currency, and the cost of getting planning wrong is measured in decades.
-The wealth managers who work with them don't need another generic portfolio tool — they need a dashboard that models this kind of income trajectory honestly, stress-tests it, and communicates what it means without financial jargon.
+Careers are short, peak earnings are concentrated into a handful of years, income is often multi-currency, and obligations can include complex property payment schedules across markets like Dubai.
+The wealth managers who work with them don't need another generic portfolio tool — they need a dashboard that models this kind of income trajectory honestly, stress-tests it, and lets the athlete understand the plan from the same source of truth.

 What We Built

-A full dashboard application covering ten areas of the financial picture: Overview, Cashflow, Income Risk, Balance Sheet, Liquidity, Scenarios, Wealth Projection, Financial Data, Clients and Settings.
+A full dashboard application covering ten areas of the financial picture: Overview, Cash Flow, Income & Risk, Balance Sheet, Liquidity, Goal Planner, Wealth Modeling, Financial Data, Client Management and Settings.

 Under the surface, the interesting pieces are:

-- A multi-currency cashflow model across EUR, USD, GBP and AED, with live exchange-rate syncing rather than static conversion tables
+• A multi-currency cashflow model across EUR, USD, GBP, AED and MAD, with live exchange-rate syncing rather than static conversion tables

-- A role-aware access model on Postgres — wealth managers see their full book, client users see only their own linked profile, and row-level security enforces both at the database
+• A role-aware access model on Supabase Postgres — wealth managers can manage the full client book and advisor tools, while client users are locked to their own linked profile and goals through route guards and row-level security

 How We Built It